 at Nickel Brook Brewing Co.

-After plenty of research, taste-testing and traveling across North America, the team decided to dive head-first into brewing the best funk and sour beers possible.
+After plenty of research, taste-testing and traveling across North America, the team decided to dive head-first into brewing the best Funk and Sour beers possible.
 Experimenting with new strains of yeast and bacteria, our brewing team has converted the old Better Bitters facility into the Funk Lab, a brewery completely dedicated to small-batch funk and sour beers.
 By eliminating the possibility of cross-contamination with our core and seasonal brands, our Funk Master and his team are free to try things few other breweries can.
-Raspbery Uber Berlinerweisse, Ceres Cucumber-Lime Gose, Inquiry Brett Saison, Uncommon Element Brett Pale Ale and Cuvée Reserve Ales: these are beers you can’t make just anywhere, and we’re making them all right here.
+Raspbery Uber Berlinerweisse, Cucumber-Lime Gose, Inquiry Brett Saison, Uncommon Element Brett Pale Ale and Cuvée Reserve Ales: these are beers you cannot make just anywhere, and we’re making them all right here.

 Our brewers have plenty of amazing ideas up their sleeves, and we can’t wait to share them with you!
 In fact, you can see a list of our 2018 Funk Lab Series now!